mozilla/addons-server/src/pinguino/devhub/README.md

 - `npm run lint` runs Biome (lint + format check), configured in `biome.json` to match acorn's setup. `npm run format` applies its fixes.
 - `npm run typecheck` and `npm run build` cover types and the production bundle.

+Dependencies install into the container's isolated volume, so run these checks inside the service (`docker compose exec pinguino ...`).
+Add packages the same way (`docker compose exec pinguino npm add <pkg>`) so the container volume and the committed lockfile stay in sync; the host's `node_modules` is not used.

 The `_test_pinguino` GitHub Action runs all three on pull requests that touch `src/pinguino/`.